Remove the Mask

 To remove the mask from radiation therapy entirely, we’re combining some of Image X’s existing cancer targeting technologies, as well as developing new surface monitoring technology.
 We’re building a system that will detect the patient’s motion and guide the radiation treatment accurately without the mask, and without the anxiety that immobilisation masks can cause.

 We’re developing surface monitoring technology that can detect & guide patient motion, which will allow us to “remove the mask” from HNC radiotherapy treatment.

 We will integrate surface guidance with our other technologies for pausing or adapting the treatment beam when motion occurs.

 This technology will enhance HNC treatment quality.
-Not only is it expected to match the accuracy of existing HNC radiotherapy, it will simplifying the treatment procedure.
+Not only is it expected to match the accuracy of existing HNC radiotherapy, it will simplify the treatment procedure.
 Above all, it will significantly improve the treatment experience of HNC patients by reducing their physical discomfort, anxiety and emotional distress.

 Clinical Studies and Trials

 Volunteer Investigation with Surface Imaging for Oncological Needs (Vision): The VISION study is a volunteersr study which aims to acquire data that will help us test and further develop the Remove the Mask surface monitoring system., a technology meant to improve the treatment of head and neck cancer patients who are being treated with radiation therapy (RT).

 Surface Monitoring technology to Remove The Mask – Stage 1: In this trial, we will run treatment simulations of the Remove the Mask system to gather information about peoples’ experiences of the technology – both patients and clinicians.
 This will help us iron out any problems, and refine the technology ready for use in real treatments.
 Importantly, we will also be able to measure whether our technology does reduce treatment-related anxiety in patients.